davidmalcolm/texi2rst/output/_build/html/_sources/how-to-use-inline-assembly-language-in-c-code.txt

 ``%al``
 ``al``
 ``h``
-Print the QImode name for a high register.
+Print the QImode name for a 'high' register.
 ``%h0``
 ``%ah``
 ``ah``